indieopensource/enterprise-ready-supplement/terms.md

 _Developer_ guarantees that _Developer_ is broadly aware that:

-#### <a id="Work_Made_for_Hire"></a>Work Made for Hire

-Legal "work made for hire" rules can make employers and clients, rather than developers, owners of intellectual property in software.
+1. Legal "work made for hire" rules can make employers and clients, rather than developers, owners of intellectual property in software.

-#### <a id="Intellectual_Property_Assignments"></a>Intellectual Property Assignments

-Common legal agreements, such as independent contractor, employee, and company founder agreements, assign ownership of intellectual property to companies.
+2. Common legal agreements, such as independent contractor, employee, and company founder agreements, assign ownership of intellectual property to companies.

-#### <a id="Owners_License"></a>Owners License

-When work made for hire rules or an assignment agreement transfers ownership of intellectual property in software to a company, then the company, not the developer, has the legal right to license the software.
+3. When work made for hire rules or an assignment agreement transfers ownership of intellectual property in software to a company, then the company, not the developer, has the legal right to license the software.

 ### <a id="Ensure_Rights_to_License"></a>Ensure Rights to License